 5 As an illustration, the European Sustainable Finance Survey 2020 highlighted that only 2% of total revenue from CAC 40 and EURO STOXX 50 companies, and 1% from DAX 30 companies, are estimated to be fully taxonomy-aligned.
-This implies that the value of "green equities" stemming from the largest listed companies equals around \in 40 billion in France and \in 10 billion in Germany, to be compared with a total of insurers' investments of respectively \notin 2,700 billion in France and \notin 2,100 billion in Germany.
+This implies that the value of "green equities" stemming from the largest listed companies equals around \in 40 billion in France and \in 10 billion in Germany, to be compared with a total of insurers' investments of respectively \in 2,700 billion in France and \in 2,100 billion in Germany.

-of sustainable assets, there is currently no explicit prudential incentive for insurers to invest in such assets.
-Indeed, the rules on capital requirements do not distinguish between sustainable and other investments, and do not capture the possibly lower (respectively higher) level of risks over the long term of some categories of "green" (respectively "brown") assets, all else equal.
+sustainable and other investments, and do not capture the possibly lower (respectively higher) level of risks over the long term of some categories of "green" (respectively "brown") assets, all else equal.
 Also, the positive (respectively negative) externalities of investing in such assets are not captured.